tnoblia/tnoblia/README.md

 - 👋 Hi, I’m @tnoblia
-- 👀 I’m interested in python and django framework.
+- 👀 I’m interested in Java/javacscript web development.
+I also know python.
-- 🌱 I’m currently learning how to use Django, Html, CSS
+- 🌱 I’m currently learning how to use the spring and springboot framework.
+Plan to know how to use vue.js
 - 💞️ I’m looking to collaborate on any project where i can learn how to use the tools cited above.
 - 📫 How to reach me : You can send me an email at ttale.noblia@gmail.com